 Metallic finishes have increased in popularity in interior design over the last couple of years, and there's been a shift from chrome and stainless steel to warmer-toned metals like copper and brass.
 If you love cooking and fancy yourself as the next Masterchef winner, feel like a professional chef in your own kitchen with a stainless steel splashback.
 Stainless steel is best suited to modern-looking spaces - so if you live in a period property, it may not suit your kitchen.
 If your cooking space is a little bit more traditional in style but you still love that metallic gleam, consider a copper splashback.
 It will catch the eye and will add a touch of warmth as well.

 Metro tiles became somewhat ubiquitous a few years ago, but they still have plenty of appeal.
 In white, they give any room a chic, fresh, understated look.
-Pair with rustic-style kitchen doors in a soft grey – like the Washington door in Light Grey – and another pale grey on the walls for a muted, soothing ambience.
+Pair with rustic-style kitchen doors in a soft grey - like the Shaker door in Matt Dove Grey - and another pale grey on the walls for a muted, soothing ambience.
 Or if you fancy a look with a touch more drama, choose metro tiles in a dark colour and plan the rest of the room around that.
-Green tiles look great with Graphite or Legno Jet doors and brass handles, while blue metro tiles would look fantastic with marble-effect worktops and white unit doors.
+Green tiles look great with Graphite or Super Matt Indigo Blue doors and brass handles, while blue metro tiles would look fantastic with marble-effect worktops and white unit doors.